Principal Legislation

 State Involvement

-The state-owned Japan Post Holdings (which incorporates Japan Post Insurance), Japan Post Service and Japan Post Network would be merged into a new holding company.
+The state-owned Japan Post Holdings, which includes Japan Post Insurance, Japan Post Service, and Japan Post Network, was fully merged under a new holding company structure by 2023.
 The government is a shareholder and reinsurer of the Japan Earthquake Reinsurance Company.
-The life insurance organisation Japan Post Life is owned by the part-privatised public postal service Japan Post.
+Japan Post Life, a life insurance organisation, is owned by the partially privatised Japan Post Group.

 Tariff Classes

-The only remaining tariff classes are compulsory automobile liability insurance (CALI) and household earthquake.
+The only tariff classes are compulsory automobile liability insurance (CALI) and household earthquake insurance.

 Premium Taxes and Charges